-I decided to dig deeper about cold calling and found two university studies.
-The first one done several years ago, by the Kenan-Flagler Business School at the University of North Carolina concluded that 4 out of 5 business to business decision makers in the United States (80%) positively would not buy as the result of cold calling.
+When researching cold calls, I found two university studies.
+The first one done several years ago, by the Kenan-Flagler Business School at the University of North Carolina concluded that 4 out of 5 business-to-business decision makers in the United States, 80% would definitely not buy as a direct result of cold calling.
 More recent research was done by Baylor University at the Keller Research Center in Texas.
 The study was based on a group of 50 experienced and qualified sales professionals who made a total of 6,264 phone based cold calls over a two-week period.
 The results?

 - 72% of the calls were rejections, people who said no or just hung up.
 Remember these calls were to businesses.

 - 28% of the calls were judged as productive.
 These are people who did not hang up, showed some interest, gave a referral or asked to be called back.